vmware-archive/hillview/docs/userManual.md

 * Filter...: this option will pop-up a dialog window that allows the user to filter the data in the selected column (this option requires only one column to be selected).
-The user can specify a value to be sought, and a comparison, indicating whether filtering keeps values identical or different to the specified one.
+The user can specify a value/pattern to be searched for (regular expressions are permitted), and also whether the matching values are to be kept or discarded.

   ![Filter menu](filter-menu.png)